getopenmono/monodocs/index.md

 # Mono Developer Documentation

-***Hi, and welcome to our developer documentation site.
-We imagine you want to create your own mono applications?
-Well, you can skip all the talking and just start off with: [Getting started installing the framework](getting-started/install.md), and you are already half way.***
+**_Skip all the talking and just start off with: [Getting started installing the framework](getting-started/install.md), and you are already half way._**

 ### What to find here?

-Here on our developer site, we will collect all learning resources about mono.
+Here on our developer site, we collect all learning resources about mono.
 You will find initial getting started guides, followed by tutorials on specific topics, in-depth articles and last (but not least) the API reference docs.

-*Right now we are in the process of writing the documentation, so you might encounter broken links, typos, bad gramma and a lot of misspellings.*

 We prioritize to get as much text published fast, instead of keeping our cards close.
 We hope you like our desicion.
 Anyway - should you encounter anything you would like to correct - see: [Contributing](#contribute)